 Selected accomplishments from the Say Yes Buffalo coalition that Mr. Rust has helped build include:

-• Contributing to a fifteen-percentage point increase in the number of students who graduate from Buffalo’s public high schools and a ten-percentage point increase in the number of students who matriculated to college.
+• Contributing to a thirty-percentage point increase in the number of students who graduate from Buffalo’s public high schools and a twenty-percentage point increase in the number of students who matriculated to college.

-• Providing tuition scholarships to 1,096 scholars who have already completed academic programs and launching a Say Yes Forever $100 million endowment campaign to fund the scholarships in perpetuity.
+• Providing tuition scholarships to over 2,500 scholars who have already completed academic programs and launching a Say Yes Forever $100 million endowment campaign to fund the scholarships in perpetuity.

 • Developing agreements with Erie County, Buffalo Public Schools, and the City of Buffalo to support social services and mental health services in every public school building and provide additional services for students and families including legal clinics, mobile health clinics, mentoring, internships, postsecondary supports, and comprehensive extended learning time programming including K-12 after-school programs, summer camps, and Saturday academies.